arunvl88/Kubernetes-Prometheus/README.md

 * Resource Requests and Limits: Memory and CPU resource requests and limits for the Prometheus container.
 * Port: The port on which Prometheus exposes its web UI (usually 9090).
 * ConfigMap: (Optional) A ConfigMap reference containing the Prometheus configuration options.
 * Volume Mounts: Mounts the ConfigMap volume (if used) at the desired path within the container (e.g., /etc/prometheus).
+By mounting /etc/prometheus, the container might be able to access configuration files containing instructions on how to scrape data from locations within the mounted volume (potentially including /etc/prometheus).

 2. Use `kubectl apply -f prometheus-service.yaml` to deploy Prometheus in your cluster.